apache/flink/docs/flinkDev/building.md

 in the compiler configuration of the `pom.xml` file of the module causing the error.
 For example, if the error appears in the `flink-yarn` module, the above code should be added under the `<configuration>` tag of `scala-maven-plugin`.
 See [this issue](https://issues.apache.org/jira/browse/FLINK-2003) for more information.

+## Jackson

+Multiple Flink components use [Jackson](https://github.com/FasterXML/jackson).
+Older versions of jackson (<`2.10.1`) are subject to a variety of security vulnerabilities.

+Flink 1.8.3+ offers an opt-in profile (`use-jackson-2.10.1`) for building Flink against Jackson `2.10.1`; including `jackson-annotations`, `jackson-core` and `jackson-databind`.

+Usage: `mvn package -Puse-jackson-2.10.1`

+When you build a maven application against this Flink version it is recommended to bump the `maven-shade-plugin` version to at least `3.1.1` to prevent packaging errors.

 {% top %}